ideal-lab5/Grants-Program/applications/etf_network.md

 In the next phase of the project, we intend to:
 - enable x-chain delayed transaction capabilities
 - more generally, to provide "MPC-as-a-Service" across chains
+- build the next version of the timelock auction
+- explore scalability solutions

+Below, we present the timelock auction version 2:

 ### Timelock Auction Version 2: using timelocked transactions